Find here the full conference program, site maps included.

 Tuesday 29 May 2018: WebSci Social Event and Conference Dinner

-The Wednesday keynote session is by John Domingue, on the Future of Semantics on the Web (11.00-12.30, Auditorium), with ample room for discussion.
-Wednesday is the closing day of the conference, and will include an Awards Session.
+The Wednesday keynote session is by John Domingue (Open University, UK), on The Future of Semantics on the Web (11.00-12.30, Auditorium).
+The session is moderated by Frank van Harmelen, and there will be ample room for discussion.

 Accepted papers for the main conference will be published in the ACM Proceedings of WebSci’18, and have a slot for presentation on Monday, Tuesday or Wednesday.
-Find the preliminary schedule for the WebSci’18 Paper Presentation Sessions here: WebSci 18 Paper Sessions Program Grid -draft v06Apr2018
+The schedule for the WebSci’18 Paper Presentation Sessions is given in the full conference program.